Curriculum Overview

 Social Skills Development

 CIP students are active in the direction of their lives and develop lasting friendships and social networks.
-Our programs provide a structured support system and evidence-based curriculum.
+Our social skills programs for autism and learning differences provide a structured support system and evidence-based curriculum.

 autism transition program | AcademicSupport